Research

 2. The turnout figures are from the vote.je website.
 This gives no figure for the St Saviour election; the percentage for St Saviour is that for the election for deputies.

 It will be seen that turnout varied from 32.4% in St Helier to 53.1% in St Mary.
 The other country parishes of St John, St Ouen and Trinity recorded turnout of between 49.2% and 53.0%.
-Generally, there is a reasonable correlation between turnout and population density, although Grouville stands out as an exception with comparatively high turnout at 51.2% despite having the fifth highest density of population.
-This may be explained by a very competitive election for constable.
+Generally, there is a negative correlation between turnout and population density, although Grouville stands out as an exception with comparatively high turnout at 51.2% despite having the fifth highest density of population.
+This may be explained by a very competitive election for the role of constable.
 The Jersey Opinions and Lifestyle Survey estimated that turnout averaged 18% in urban areas, 33% in suburban areas and 40% in rural areas.

 Turnout can be analysed further through surveys which ask people if they voted.
 The resultant figures are only indicative because they are based on surveys.